-#3 Updated by Mark Fransham almost 3 years ago
+#3 Updated by Mark Fransham about 3 years ago

 Thanks for the quick response Peter - much appreciated.
 I've downloaded the data and 4,671 of the rows in the weights file are missing (ie empty cells, not just coded as missing).
 Is that right?
 I would have expected all rows to have valid values for the weights.

 Also, out of interest - why did you decide to discontinue indscub_xw?

-#4 Updated by Peter Lynn almost 3 years ago
+#4 Updated by Peter Lynn about 3 years ago

 Most of these (4,656) are the IEMB sample, who by definition do not have any of the "ub" weights.
 The other 15 are odd cases that cannot be assigned a weight due to missing crucial household grid information.
 These should be treated as having a weight of zero for each of the 3 ub_xw weights.